Should I buy a house with subsidence?

 Ongoing subsidence

-Ongoing subsidence relates to subsidence that is currently happening.
-It is being caused by downward movement that is ongoing and requires immediate repair.
+Ongoing subsidence relates to downwardground movement affecting the foundations that is currently happening.
+It requires monitoring and may need immediate repair.

 In almost all cases, buying a property with ongoing subsidence will make it virtually impossible to get a mortgage.
 You’ll either need to be a cash buyer or get bridging loan.